eyupcimen/Senior-iOS-Developer-Challange/README.md

 	- The Codable protocol
 	- You can use Alamofire,Moye URLSession & native networking in Swift (Moya preferred)
 	- Storyboard or XIB

-> Protip: if you feel as though you are adding something that is listed as a goal, but you do not feel that you have a good or clear justification for where or why you are adding it, you may be adding that feature / functionality in the wrong or non-optimal part of your assignment’s codebase.

- **Additional Important Info**
 	- Xcode 13.2 and Swift 5 or higher

 Please push your project to GitHub and share the related URL with us.